wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 chapters/04-references.md
 ```

+Pandoc and Make will join them automatically ordered by name; that's why the numeric prefixes are being used.

-Pandoc will join them automatically.
-All you need to specify is at least a title:
+All you need to specify for each chapter is at least a title:

 ```md
 # Introduction